 Finances and Accountability

 ActionAid Ireland is governed by a Board of Directors whose principal responsibilities are the setting and monitoring of the strategic direction of the organisation, monitoring compliance, ensuring the efficient and effective use of resources and the establishment of policy.
 No remuneration is paid to Directors for their services on the Board.
 Directly incurred expenses are reimbursed if claimed.
 ActionAid Ireland’s Directors are required to declare any conflicts of interest at the start of every Board meeting.
-The Directors have each declared that there are no conflicts of interest with regards to their involvement as trustees of ActionAid Ireland.

 Board of Directors